Marino07/expensaGO/README.md

 #### Transaction History

-To unlock analytics we need some data use this route for previous card data or make test data in seeder
+To unlock analytics we need some data use this route for previous card transactions or make test data in seeder
 ![transactions](imagess/plaid_transactions.png)

 #### Expense Analytics